 Lodge leave must be granted, to the extent that there is no interference with the City operations, to employees who are selected, delegated, or appointed to attend conventions or education conferences of the Lodge, for a maximum of one hundred twenty (120) hours for the Department per fiscal year.
 The Lodge will reimburse the City for the actual hours used as Lodge Leave at the hourly rate for the officers who utilize this benefit.
-If at the time the Lodge shall have the option of (1) reimbursing the City the hourly rate of the officers who replace the officers on lodge leave; (2) arranging Duty Trades; or (3) withdrawing the request for Lodge Leave Any request for Lodge Leave shall be submitted in writing by the Lodge to the employee's immediate supervisor and shall be answered, in writing, no later than ten (10) days following the request, with final authority residing with the Chief of Police.
+If at the time the Lodge Leave is granted, the request causes a drop below minimum manning standard, the Lodge shall have the option of (1) reimbursing the City the hourly rate of the officers who replace the officers on lodge leave; (2) arranging Duty Trades; or (3) withdrawing the request for Lodge Leave.
+Any request for Lodge Leave shall be submitted in writing by the Lodge to the employee's immediate supervisor and shall be answered, in writing, no later than ten (10) days following the request, with final authority residing with the Chief of Police.